Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Mechanical Design

 As a whole, the spring element, planetary gearbox, and bearing seamlessly fit within a cylindrical space with an outer diameter of $80$ mm and a total length of $39.5$ mm.
 This comprises a $12$ mm length for the spring element, $18$ mm for the gearbox, and $9.5$ mm for the bearing.
 When combined with a $22.5$ mm thick USM and a $4$ mm thick USM mounting plate, the integrated SEA has a total length of $66$ mm.

 In Table~\ref{tab:cSEA}, we present a dimensional comparison between our integrated SEA module and other SEAs employing USMs and electromagnetic motors.
 Our SEA module achieves a power-to-volume density comparable to the linear MRI-compatible SEA described in \cite{sergi2015interaction}.
-Although our SEA module has a lower power-to-volume density than non-MRI-compatible SEAs using electromagnetic motors \cite{paine2013design, lee2016configuration}, this is expected due to the inherently lower power density of commercial USMs compared to electromagnetic motors.
-Additionally, as shown in Table~\ref{tab:material}, the modifications required to enhance MRI compatibility, such as reducing metal usage, have necessitated a larger drivetrain to maintain structural integrity.
-This trade-off highlights the need to sacrifice some power density to achieve MRI compatibility.
+While our SEA module has a lower power-to-volume density than non-MRI-compatible SEAs using electromagnetic motors \cite{paine2013design, lee2016configuration}, this is expected due to the inherently lower power density of commercial USMs compared to electromagnetic motors.
+However, the advantage of using a USM in our design is also clear from prior work \cite{sergi2015interaction}, as it provides inherently MR-safe actuation that conventional electromagnetic motors cannot offer.